We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Scholarship payments will be made once a Scholarship Agreement has been signed and correct financial information has been collected.

-Yearly payments of up to $10,000 will be made once evidence of continued full-time enrolment in an accredited teaching degree is provided.
+Yearly payments of up to $10,000 will be made once evidence of continued full-time enrolment in an accredited teaching degree for a full academic year is provided.

-Payments will be made in a timely manner, however, please be aware that the volume of scholarship applications may delay this process.
+Payments will be made in a timely manner, however, please be aware that the volume of scholarship applications being assessed and management of existing recipients may delay this process.

 Are scholarships taxable?